Haysto Logo

 Affordability check

-An affordability check is an assessment that a mortgage lender e.g. a bank does on you to work out how much they’re willing to lend you on a mortgage loan.
+An affordability check is an assessment that a mortgage lender carries out to determine how much they’re willing to let you borrow for a mortgage.

 Arrears

-When you’re in ‘arrears’ on an account, it means you currently owe money.
+When you’re in ‘arrears’ on an account, it means you currently owe money that should already have been paid.

 Bankruptcy

-A CCJ is when you owe money to someone and they take court action against you.
+A CCJ is when you owe money to someone and they take court action against you to have the debt repaid.
 You get a CCJ when the court confirms that you owe money.
+Once received you must then repay the debt either as one lump sum or in instalments.

 Credit check

-A credit check means to see what information is being held about your credit history.
-A mortgage lender will do a credit check on you before offering you a mortgage.
+A credit check allows you to see what information is being held about your financial history over the last six years.
+A mortgage lender will conduct a credit check before offering you a mortgage.

-Your credit file is a list of your borrowing and repayment activity.
-Your credit file contains the information that determines your credit score and is a record of your credit history.
+Your Credit Report is a statement listing your credit activity compiled from different sources such as Banks, Building Societies and Utility Companies.
+It contains the information that determines your credit score and is a record of your credit history over the last six years.

 Credit history

-Your credit history is a record of all the credit you’ve had.
+Your credit history is a record of all your credit activity.
 It will contain any credit cards, bank loans, mortgages and any other forms of credit you’ve had.

 Creditor